Skip to content

 Cons

-• Less suitable for general-purpose programming compared to more versatile languages like Python.
+• Less suitable for general-purpose programming compared to versatile languages like Python, as it’s primarily geared toward data analysis.

 • Performance can be slower for large datasets or complex computations compared to compiled languages.